 84-1411.
-Meetings of public body; notice; method; contents; when available; right to modify; duties concerning notice; virtual conferencing authorized; requirements; emergency meeting without notice; appearance before public body.
+Meetings of public body; notice; method; contents; when available; right to modify; duties concerning notice; virtual conferencing authorized; requirements; emergency meeting without notice; appearance before public body; applicability of section.

-(1)(a) Each public body shall give reasonable advance publicized notice of the time and place of each meeting as provided in this subsection.
-Such notice shall be transmitted to all members of the public body and to the public.

-(b)(i) Except as provided in subdivision (1)(b)(ii) of this section, in the case of a public body described in subdivision (1)(a)(i) of section 84-1409 or such body's advisory committee, such notice shall be published in a newspaper of general circulation within the public body's jurisdiction and, if available, on such newspaper's website.

-(ii) In the case of the governing body of a city of the second class or village or such body's advisory committee, such notice shall be published by:

-(A) Publication in a newspaper of general circulation within the public body's jurisdiction and, if available, on such newspaper's website; or

-(B) Posting written notice in three conspicuous public places in such city or village.
-Such notice shall be posted in the same three places for each meeting.

-(iii) In the case of a public body not described in subdivision (1)(b)(i) or (ii) of this section, such notice shall be given by a method designated by the public body.

-(c) In addition to a method of notice required by subdivision (1)(b)(i) or (ii) of this section, such notice may also be provided by any other appropriate method designated by such public body or such advisory committee.

-(d) Each public body shall record the methods and dates of such notice in its minutes.

-(e) Such notice shall contain an agenda of subjects known at the time of the publicized notice or a statement that the agenda, which shall be kept continually current, shall be readily available for public inspection at the principal office of the public body during normal business hours.
+- (1) Until January 1, 2025: - (a) Except as provided in subsection (10) of this section, each public body shall give reasonable advance publicized notice of the time and place of each meeting as provided in this subsection.
+Such notice shall be transmitted to all members of the public body and to the public. - (b)(i) Except as provided in subdivision (1)(b)(ii) of this section, in the case of a public body described in subdivision (1)(a)(i) of section 84-1409 or such body's advisory committee, such notice shall be published in a newspaper of general circulation within the public body's jurisdiction and, if available, on such newspaper's website. - (ii) In the case of the governing body of a city of the second class or village or such body's advisory committee or the governing body of a rural or suburban fire protection district, such notice shall be published by: - (A) Publication in a newspaper of general circulation within the public body's jurisdiction and, if available, on such newspaper's website; or - (B) Posting written notice in three conspicuous public places in such city, village, or district.
+Such notice shall be posted in the same three places for each meeting. - (iii) In the case of a public body not described in subdivision (1)(b)(i) or (ii) of this section, such notice shall be given by a method designated by the public body. - (iv) In case of refusal, neglect, or inability of the newspaper to timely publish the notice, the public body shall (A) post such notice on its website, if available, and (B) post such notice in a conspicuous public place in such public body's jurisdiction.
+The public body shall keep a written record of such posting.
+The record of such posting shall be evidence that such posting was done as required and shall be sufficient to fulfill the requirement of publication. - (c) In addition to a method of notice required by subdivision (1)(b)(i) or (ii) of this section, such notice may also be provided by any other appropriate method designated by such public body or such advisory committee. - (d) Each public body shall record the methods and dates of such notice in its minutes. - (e) Such notice shall contain an agenda of subjects known at the time of the publicized notice or a statement that the agenda, which shall be kept continually current, shall be readily available for public inspection at the principal office of the public body during normal business hours.

 Agenda items shall be sufficiently descriptive to give the public reasonable notice of the matters to be considered at the meeting.
-Except for items of an emergency nature, the agenda shall not be altered later than (i) twenty-four hours before the scheduled commencement of the meeting or

-(ii) forty-eight hours before the scheduled commencement of a meeting of a city council or village board scheduled outside the corporate limits of the municipality.
+Except for items of an emergency nature, the agenda shall not be altered later than (i) twenty-four hours before the scheduled commencement of the meeting or (ii) forty-eight hours before the scheduled commencement of a meeting of a city council or village board scheduled outside the corporate limits of the municipality.
 The public body shall have the right to modify the agenda to include items of an emergency nature only at such public meeting.